 Investments are stated at fair value, instead of at cost, and include the recognition of unrealized gains and losses in the current period.
 For actuarial purposes, it is desirable to have level and predictable plan costs from one year to the next.
 For this reason, the Board has approved an asset valuation method that gradually adjusts to fair value.
 Under this valuation method, the full value of market fluctuations are not recognized in a single year, rather, they are smoothed over a five-year period.
 This method results in more stable asset values and therefore, the plan costs are more stable.
-These gains and losses are shown in the net unrecognized gains/(losses) reserve account.
+These gains and losses are shown in the net unrecognized gains and losses line.

-The total unrecognized net investment gain as of June 30, 2022 is \$42.3 million as compared to an unrecognized net investment gain of \$1,377.9 million as of June 30, 2021.
-This deferred investment gain of \$42.3 million will be recognized in the determination of the Actuarial Value of Assets for funding purposes in the next five years as part of a five-year smoothing technique.
+The total unrecognized net investment loss as of June 30, 2023 is \$86.0 million as compared to an unrecognized net investment gain of \$42.3 million as of June 30, 2022.
+This deferred investment loss of \$86.0 million will be recognized in the determination of the Actuarial Value of Assets for funding purposes in the next five years as part of a five-year smoothing technique.